IngoKl/TweetPinna/README.md

 4. Install all Python dependencies by running `pip install -r requirements.txt`
 5. Install a cronjob that regularly runs `TweetPinnaGraphs.py`
 6. If you want to regularly fetch timelines, install a cronjob that regularly runs `TweetPinnaTimeline.py`
-7. Run both `TweetPinna.py` and `TweetPinnaDashboard.py` (either as a service or in a screen session)
+7. Run both `TweetPinna.py` and `TweetPinnaDashboard.py` (either as a service or in a screen session).
+If you also want to track based on location, you have to run `TweetPinnaTrackLocation.py` in a similar fashion.

 `install.sh` is an alternative to steps 4 and 5 and will use the default configuration.
 `start.sh`will run both the archiver and the dashboard in a screen session.